The Maine Coon body shape is one of the most elegant in the cat world.

 When comparing a Maine Coon paw Vs normal cat, you will find that Maine Coons have extra toes on their paws!

-Whereas normal cats have 18 toes, a Maine Coon cat have up to 7 toes on each paw!
+Whereas normal cats have 18 toes, a Maine Coon cat has up to 7 toes on each paw!

 A Maine Coon’s paws are rather large compared to other cats, and they are also heavily tufted to help them move better in the snow.